 The Company is principally involved in the provision of management services, investment holding and sale of computer hardware.

-The principal activities and other information of its subsidiaries are disclosed in Note 6 to the financial statements.

-There have been no significant changes in the nature of the activities of the Group and of the Company during the financial year.
+The principal activities of its subsidiary companies are disclosed in Note 6 to the financial statements.
+There have been no significant changes in the nature of these activities during the financial year.